django-oscar/django-oscar-api/docs/source/usage/outofthebox.rst

 Middleware and mixed usage
 --------------------------

 There are some middleware classes shipped with Oscar API which can be useful for your project.
-For example, we have seen in practise that it can be useful to mix plain Oscar and the API (fill your basket with the API and use plain Oscar views for checkout)
+For example, we have seen in practise that it can be useful to mix plain Oscar and the API (fill your basket with the API and use plain Oscar views for checkout).

 See the :doc:`/usage/middleware` section for more information.